brandiqa/react-daily-app/README.md

 Open your browser and set the URL `http://localhost:3000` to access the application.
 The vide chat interface is on the Chat page.

+Alternatively, you can just go to the public folder and open the `daily-demo.html` file which using a different script.

 ## License

 The MIT License (MIT)